nihindu-r/learning-ts-and-nodejs/README.md

 # learning-ts-and-nodejs
-Repo for me to learn Typescript and NodeJS
+Repo for me to learn Typescript and NodeJS.
+This project implements the API found here: https://petstore.swagger.io/#/, in TypeScript, using NodeJS and an Express framework.
+It also uses Mongoose to connect to and update MongoDB and is currently using Postman to verify that items are working as intended, with the goal of moving tests in Mocha or Chai.

 To start: `npm run dev`

 TODO table